A Services Innovation Model helps us solve several practical challenges we come across in (services) innovation. Not least:

 In the services marketing triangle, Figure 1, we can see the three entities that work together when delivering a service.
 These are: the company, the employees and the customer.

-We can say a lot about this triangle.
-But for this article, I want to pull out two points.
+We can say a lot about this triangle (and over in this article we do).
+But now I want to pull out just two points.
 First there is a promise made by the company to the customer.
 And second, to fulfil that promise, the company needs to enable the employees so that they can deliver the promise to the customer.

 So, what does this have to do with service innovation?
 Well, a service innovation is likely to change: